BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 engineering, construction, and builders standard of care related expert designations, the Toronto, Kansas Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims and trial support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house resources which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings national experience and local capabilities to Toronto and the surrounding areas.
+Through over 4500 construction related expert witness designations, the Toronto, Kansas Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction claims evaluation and expert support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which comprise testifying architects, design engineers, construction cost and standard of care experts, the organization brings national experience and local capabilities to Toronto and the surrounding areas.

 Construction Expert Witness News & Info